Sharvarioka/Auto_project/README.md

 # Auto_project
 This repository contains simulation of T* algorithm on turtlebot3(burger) and husky robots.
-Implementing_t_star_on_Turtlebot3 contains the actual simulation whereas rest packages are the pre-requisite folders to for turtlebot3 and husky simulation.
+Implementing_t_star_on_Turtlebot3 contains the actual simulation whereas rest packages are the pre-requisite folders for turtlebot3 and husky simulation.

 **Ros version**- noetic<br />
 **Ubuntu version** -20.04